-When the moon got in the sun’s way last August, people were expecting it.
+When the moon got in the sun’s way in August 2017, people were expecting it.
 Many of us humans snapped up hotel rooms years in advance and traveled great distances to stand together for a few minutes in darkness.
 Millions more North Americans just gazed up wherever they happened to be, equipped with flimsy solar glasses (for gawking at the celestial wonder) and phones (for documenting their own awe).

 We knew it was coming, but other animals didn’t.
 They didn’t mark their calendars, or book beds or flights, or road-trip to Oregon.
 For almost all of them, complete darkness in the middle of the day was a foreign concept.
 Prior to August 2017, the contiguous United States hadn’t witnessed a total solar eclipse since 1979.
 “None of the birds had experienced anything like this,” says Cecilia Nilsson, a postdoctoral fellow at the Cornell Lab of Ornithology.
 “It hadn’t happened within their lifetime.”

 As Atlas Obscura reported just before the eclipse, many scientists planned to study what happened in the moments of darkness, and in particular how animals reacted to them.
 It’s not the first time researchers have done this: Reports from the 1850s and 1930s documented responses such as ants skidding to a stop and crickets chirping “as loud as on any summer’s night.”
 But in many respects, 2017 marked a new frontier of eclipse-animal data-gathering.
 This time around, scientists in the United States had cheap, reliable technology and an untold number of eyeballs paying attention.
 By some estimates, nine in 10 adults in the United States got a (hopefully protected) eyeful.

 More than a year later, scientists are still sifting through their heaps of data.
 Here are three ways they tuned into how the celestial marvel affected animal behavior, and how they’re going to continue to dig into their data.